dariusbakunas/windows-vagrant-box/README.md

 Most scripts are borrowed from https://github.com/joefitzgerald/packer-windows which uses packer to atomate this process.

+This approach allows to preinstall chosen software while booted in Windows audit mode.
+All desktop icons and profile settings are preserved.
+Included answer files are for Windows 7 Profesional 32/64bit.

+After VM is packaged, it can later be provisioned using puppet.

 1. Prepare VirtualBox VM for windows, recommended settings:
     * RAM: 1024MB
     * VRAM: 128MB